hphelion/documentation/network.md

 * Defining security group parameters
 * Allocating and managing public floating IP addresses

-###API###
+## HP Public Cloud Console ##

+## API ##

-You can use a low level, raw REST API to access HP Cloud compute.
+You can use a low level, raw REST API to access HP Public Cloud Networking.
 For more information on using the HP Cloud Networking API, see [HP Cloud Networking API Specifications](https://docs.hpcloud.com/api/v13/networking).

-###Bindings###

-You can use any of several language bindings to access HP Cloud compute.
-For more information on using the HP Cloud Networking API, see [HP Cloud binding support](http://docs.hpcloud.com/bindings/).

-###CLI###
+## CLI ##

 You can use any of several command-line interface software to access HP Cloud compute.
 For more information on using the HP Cloud Networking API, see [HP Cloud CLI](http://docs.hpcloud.com/cli/).